Evgenia Medvedeva: 2020–2021 season

 In April, Medvedeva travelled to Japan in preparation for her Sailor Moon show, which was eventually cancelled due to the COVID-19 pandemic.
 Unable to return to her Canadian training base due to travel restrictions, she returned to Moscow in June, where she trained at the CSKA rink with Tatiana Tarasova.
 At the time, Medvedeva was communicating with Orser via Skype and intended to return to Toronto when travel restrictions were eased.

 In early September, Medvedeva presented her new programs set to Masquerade Waltz and Alegría at the Russian test skates.
 She made mistakes in both programs and it was later revealed that she had sustained a chronic back injury.

 On 16 September 2020, Medvedeva announced that she would return to train under her former coaches, Eteri Tutberidze, Sergei Dudakov, and Daniil Gleikhengauz.
 She and Orser parted ways on good terms.
 According to Orser, Medvedeva possibly could have returned to Canada from Japan, but she was unwilling to travel back without her mother, who had a different visa than her and would not have been able to gain entry.

 Medvedeva was assigned to the first and second stages of the Russian Cup series, the qualifying series for the 2021 Russian Championships.
 However, she withdrew from both competitions and also did not compete at any of the later Russian Cup stages because of chronic back pain.
 Due to the COVID-19 pandemic, all Grand Prix assignments were mostly domestic ones made based on training location and/or nationality.
 As a result, Medvedeva was assigned to the 2020 Rostelecom Cup, but later withdrew due to inflammation of her back injury.

 In November, Medvedeva reportedly tested positive for COVID-19 after experiencing symptoms.
 She was admitted to the hospital with severe lung damage.
 Medvedeva spent most of November and part of December recovering.
 She returned to training on 8 December and doctors advised her that she could not adequately prepare in two weeks for the 2021 Russian Championships at the end of the month, leading her to withdraw from Nationals.
 However, she was healthy enough to attend and watch Nationals, and also performed during the exhibition gala.

 On 14 May 2021, Medvedeva was not included on the Russian national team for the 2021–22 season.

 2021–2022 season: Retirement from competition

 In June, Medvedeva was not assigned any events on the 2021–22 Grand Prix series.
 On 5 August, she announced her intention to skip the upcoming season, thus ending her bid for a second Olympic team.
-On 1 December 2021, Medvedeva announced that she'd ended her competitive skating career due to a chronic back injury.
+On 1 December 2021, Medvedeva announced that she had ended her competitive skating career due to a chronic back injury.